Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Conversions for Probability Distributions: Asymptotic Setting

-\begin{rem} For probability distributions $P$ and $Q$ on finite sets $\mathcal{X}$ and $\mathcal{Y}$, the approximate conversion problem from i.i.d. of $P$ to that of $Q$ has been treated as the random number generation.
-In particular, when $P$ or $Q$ is a uniform distribution, the problems have been well-known as the resolvability problem and the intrinsic randomness respectively \cite{Han03}, and analyzed not only in the context of the first-order asymptotic theory but also that in the second asymptotic theory \cite{NH13,Hay08}.
+\begin{rem} For probability distributions $P$ and $Q$ on finite sets $\mathcal{X}$ and $\mathcal{Y}$, we have discussed the approximate conversion problem from the i.i.d. of $P$ to that of $Q$.
+In particular, when $P$ or $Q$ is a uniform distribution, the problems have been well-known as the resolvability problem and the intrinsic randomness problem respectively \cite{Han03}.
 Hayashi \cite{Hay08} treated the intrinsic randomness and Nomura and Han \cite{NH13} treated the resolvability besides the intrinsic randomness in the framework of the second-order asymptotics.
-Since they do not adopted the Hellinger distance which has a one-to-one correspondence with the fidelity but the total variation distance as the error function, the formulation in this paper and theirs does not completely coincide with each other.
-On the other hand, Tomamichel and Hayashi \cite{TH12} consider randomness extraction against quantum side information in the second-order asymptotics and adopted the fidelity to measure accuracy of the operations.
+Their formulation is different from our formulation because their analyses are based on the total variation distance not on the Hellinger distance, which has the one-to-one correspondence to the fidelity.
+Hence, our results of these special cases are not contained in their results.
+On the other hand, Tomamichel and Hayashi \cite{TH12} considered randomness extraction against quantum side information in the second-order asymptotics and adopted the fidelity to measure accuracy of the operations.
 Since the intrinsic randomness in this paper is regarded as randomness extraction without quantum side information in \cite{TH12}, (\ref{cla.con}) can be directly obtained from Lemma $16$ in \cite{TH12}.

 \end{rem}